Drug information provided by: IBM Micromedex

 It is important to take fosamprenavir as part of a combination treatment.
 Your dose of medicine will be based on what other medicines you are taking, as well as your weight.
 Be sure to take all the medicines your doctor has prescribed for you, including fosamprenavir.

-Keep taking fosamprenavir for the full time of treatment, even if you begin to feel better.
+Keep using fosamprenavir for the full time of treatment, even if you begin to feel better.
+If you stop the medicine even briefly, the virus may become harder to treat.

 This medicine works best when there is a constant amount in the blood.
 To help keep the amount constant, do not miss any doses.
 Also, it is best to take the doses at evenly spaced times, day and night.
 For example, if you are to take two doses a day, the doses should be spaced about 12 hours apart.
 If you need help in planning the best times to take your medicine, check with your doctor.